KFH (AM): KAKE radio

 On October 28, 1947, the station signed on the air as KAKE, owned by the KAKE Broadcasting Company, Inc., and aired a full service format.
 The station's original power, was only 250 watts and the studios were located at 416 West Douglas Avenue.
 The station was a network affiliate of the Mutual Broadcasting System and later the Don Lee Network.

 In 1954, KAKE added a TV station, KAKE-TV.
 It eventually affiliated with ABC.
 The AM station got an increase to 1,000 watts by day, remaining at 250 watts at night.

 In the 1970s, KAKE switched to a middle of the road (MOR) format of popular music, news and talk.
 KAKE was affiliated with the ABC Entertainment Network.

 KAKZ and KRZZ

 In 1979, the TV station was sold to the Chronicle Publishing Company, parent company of the San Francisco Chronicle.
 While the TV station kept the KAKE-TV call sign, KAKE changed its call letters to KAKZ on February 1, 1980, flipped to adult contemporary, and was sold to Misco Broadcasting Company.
-KAKZ would change to adult standards in 1981, return to adult contemporary briefly in 1984, and then to news/talk.
+KAKZ would change to adult standards on September 24, 1981, return to adult contemporary on March 19, 1984, and then flipped to news/talk on October 1, 1984.
 New West bought KAKZ in 1985; on October 1 of that year, KAKZ changed call letters to KRZZ, flipped back to adult contemporary, and began simulcasting on KRZZ-FM (then at 95.9 FM, now at 96.3 FM).